Bobby Baldwin: Career as casino executive

-In 1982, he became a consultant for the Golden Nugget casino, and in 1984 was named the president.
+In 1982, Baldwin became a consultant for the Golden Nugget casino, and in 1984 was named the president.
 He was selected to head The Mirage in 1987, and was named as the president of the Bellagio hotel and casino in 1998.

-In 1999–2000, he was the chief financial officer of Mirage Resorts under Steve Wynn; in 2000, upon the merger of Mirage Resorts and MGM Grand, he became the chief executive officer of the Mirage Resorts subsidiary of MGM Mirage.
+In 1999–2000, Baldwin was the chief financial officer of Mirage Resorts under Steve Wynn; in 2000, upon the merger of Mirage Resorts and MGM Grand, he became the chief executive officer of the Mirage Resorts subsidiary of MGM Mirage.

 In 2005, after the acquisition of Mandalay Resort Group by MGM Mirage, Baldwin became CEO and President of the announced Project City Center, while continuing his responsibilities as CEO of the Mirage Resorts subsidiary.
 Baldwin now oversees additional resorts added through the Mandalay Resort Group buyout as well as the previous Wynn properties.

 In 2018, following a lengthy tenure as Chief Customer Development Officer of MGM Resorts and CEO and President of CityCenter, MGM announced that Baldwin would leave both positions by the end of 2018.

 Other interests

-In addition to poker, Baldwin is also known as a world class billiards player.
+In addition to poker, Baldwin is also known as a world-class billiards player.
 Baldwin and his playing style are the subject of a book entitled Bobby Baldwin's Winning Poker Secrets, which was written by Mike Caro.
 Baldwin has written many columns on poker and he authored a section for Doyle Brunson's Super/System.
 His own book Tales Out of Tulsa, a poker guide for novices, was published in 1985.

 The high-stakes signature poker room in the Bellagio is named "Bobby's Room" after Baldwin.

 As of 2012, his total live tournament winnings exceed $2,300,000.
 His 20 cashes at the WSOP account for $2,100,311 of those winnings.